 Typical treatments for myopia include wearing eye glasses, contact lenses, laser surgery, and other non-surgery treatments which reshape the eye to correct the vision problem.
 Some of these options are better than others, but it is also important to remember that nutrition plays a huge role in eyesight.
 Read below to find out what vitamins are best for treating and preventing myopia!

 Myopia is often first diagnosed when a patient is a small child or in their early teens.
 This is because the eye is still growing and developing.
 A child that is experiencing nearsightedness will often squint, blink frequently, and sit very close to a television or a computer screen.

 Children may also experience headaches brought on by extreme eyestrain.
 Left untreated, myopia can continue (and worsen) well into the early twenties.
 You are also at a higher risk if one or both of your parents suffer from nearsightedness.

-Adults can also be diagnosed with myopia, but this is less common.
-People that spend a lot of time reading, or staring at a computer screen have a significantly higher chance of developing myopia.
+Adults can also have myopia, but this is less common.
+People that spend a lot of time reading or staring at a computer screen have a significantly higher chance of developing myopia.
 However, it is more common that spending a lot of time reading or in front of a computer will just make a pre-existing case even worse.
 Since computer use is now part of everyone’s daily routine, it is even more important to supplement with vitamins!

 Vitamins for Myopia